politics

 Unspoken Communication and the Bottom Line

 I can also see how the unspoken communication stores as much value as the spoken communication.
 In the U.S. , there are race troubles, financial troubles, trust troubles, and confidence troubles.
-Many fears and anxieties that can be accelerated by Social Media in unpredictable ways.
-First, information riles people up quicker than facts can follow, and second, the shelf life is much shorter as issues are dissipated by new ones leaving much unprocessed.
+Many fears and anxieties can be accelerated by Social Media in unpredictable ways.
+First, information riles people up quicker than facts can follow, and second, the shelf life is much shorter as issues are dissipated by new ones.
+Much is left unprocessed.